Home / Resume / IT / IT Support

 Career Changer

-"Customer service professional transitioning to IT support with CompTIA A+ certification and hands-on home lab experience (Active Directory, Windows Server, pfSense).
-Brings 4 years of experience resolving 60+ customer issues daily, de-escalating conflicts, and documenting processes skills that directly transfer to help desk operations."
+"Customer service professional moving into IT support with the Google IT Support Professional Certificate and a home lab running Active Directory, Windows Server, and DHCP.
+Brings 4 years resolving 60 plus customer issues daily, de-escalating conflicts, and documenting processes, skills that transfer directly to help desk ticketing operations."

-Why it works: Certification + home lab demonstrates commitment, customer service experience reframed as IT-relevant.
+Why it works: Credential plus home lab demonstrates commitment, customer service experience reframed as IT-relevant.

 Writing strong experience bullets